 The Middle Way

-September 22, 2008 at 4:47 pm | In Chinese Medicine | Leave a Comment
+September 22, 2008 at 4:47 pm | Posted in Chinese Medicine | 2 Comments

 Zhong-Yi.
 “Middle-Medicine”.
 This is the doctrine of Balance: Moderation in all things – even moderation.